 Interprofessional Education & Practice Collaborative

 Interprofessional education means that future healthcare professionals learn with and from each other in a variety of collaborative formats while preparing future health professionals for the integrative environment of healthcare.
 Students in medicine, nursing, pharmacy, public health and other fields are able to interact through discussion, case studies, simulation exercises and peer teaching.
-IPE presents an assortment of various collaborative team-based exercises so students from different health sciences come together to figure out problems – just as it’s done in practice throughout the highly collaborative UCI Health system.
+Interprofessional education presents an assortment of various collaborative team-based exercises so students from different health sciences come together to solve problems – just as it is done in practice throughout the highly collaborative UCI Health system.
 With the “no-silos” approach, health practitioner communication and patient outcomes improve.
-At UCI and nationwide, interprofessional education and practice (IPEP) is being recognized as both a critical strategy to preparing students and the best scenario for patient care.
+At UC Irvine and nationwide, interprofessional education and practice (IPEP) is being recognized as both a critical strategy to preparing students and the best scenario for patient care.

 The Interprofessional Education & Practice Collaborative

-In the 2021-2022 academic year, the VCHA Work Group on Interprofessional Education was formed to conduct an environmental scan and present short- and long-term recommendations that would advance interprofessional education and team-based care at UCI.
-In fall 2022 as a follow-up to the work group, the Interprofessional Education & Practice (IPEP) Collaborative was created to enact the recommendations by planning and implementing IPEP programs across Health Affairs.
+In the 2021-22 academic year, the Vice Chancellor for Health Affairs Work Group on Interprofessional Education was formed to conduct an environmental scan and present short- and long-term recommendations that would advance interprofessional education and team-based care at UC Irvine.
+In fall 2022 as a follow-up to the work group, the IPEP Collaborative was created to enact the recommendations by planning and implementing IPEP programs across Health Affairs.

-The UCI IPEP Collaborative seeks to transform health professions education and health care delivery by fostering community-centered partnerships, collaborative learning, interprofessional research and continued interprofessional practice advancements.
+The UC Irvine IPEP Collaborative seeks to transform health professions education and health care delivery by fostering community-centered partnerships, collaborative learning, interprofessional research and continued interprofessional practice advancements.

-Our mission focuses on 4 separate, yet interrelated foundational elements:
+Our mission focuses on four separate, yet interrelated foundational elements:

-• IPEP Curriculum Development and Integration for early learners; Developing sustainable infrastructures to support IPE activities across Health Affairs
+• IPEP curriculum development and integration for early learners; Developing sustainable infrastructures to support IPEP activities across Health Affairs.

 We will achieve our mission by: